The country is still removing organs from living prisoners and selling them to individuals all over the world.

 The report also alleged that China had been specifically targeting religious groups, particularly Falun Gong practitioners.
 Adherents of that spiritual discipline have been persecuted and detained since a 1999 government campaign, coordinated by the Chinese Communist Party.
 Weirdly, the beginning of this persecution coincided with a sudden and timely increase in the amount of organ transplants that became available to international buyers.

 Skip forward to 2014 and investigative journalist Ethan Gutmann has published research claiming that China is still removing the organs of its prisoners without consent, and that this is happening while detainees are still alive.
-The Slaughter: Mass Killings, Organ Harvesting and China's Secret Solution to Its Dissident Problem, released in August this year, is a study of the Chinese state's orchestration of murder through the removal of organs.
-Using new evidence from more than 100 witnesses, including Chinese doctors and police officials, it estimates that more than 65,000 prisoners were killed between 2002 and 2008 alone.
+The Slaughter: Mass Killings, Organ Harvesting and China's Secret Solution to Its Dissident Problem, released in August this year, is a study into the Chinese state's orchestration of murder through the removal of organs.
+Using new evidence from over 100 witnesses, including Chinese doctors and police officials, it estimates that over 65,000 prisoners were killed between 2002 and 2008 alone.